Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 }
 ```

-Both forms are widely used, but the first is often seen written this way:
+Both forms are widely used, but the second is often seen written this way:

 ```js
 var diceUtils = {